Ekenedili/dataviz-practice/finalproject2.md

 e) I would remove a few words from the first slide because the SDG and MDG can be more concise to reduce the time to read the words on the slide.
 f) While the Under 5 mortality rate is decreasing in Nigeria, it continues to stay high compared to the world and similar countries.

+## Interviewee #6, classmate
+I notice a few bar charts
+I am confused by the acronyms that are used in the slide for Under 5 Mortality.
+What was the reason for comparing Nigeria to Ghana?
+Do they have similar populations and public health issues? what is the call to action?
+I think picking a color theme would be nice and using a different type of visualization for one of the bar charts would add variety.
+I would change the way you crossed out a child in one of the visualizations, I don't know if that's appropriate.
+Maybe use color to highlight them or make the other children in the visualization have some color.
+I would include reasoning for comparison to Ghana and have a slide for the call to action itself.
+Include reasons for why child mortality has reduced and how those factors can continue reducing mortality
+I think you could remove the red X on the child in one of the visualizations This story depicts Nigeria's progress in reducing infant/under 5 mortality.